GooseYArd/ssr250s/index.md

 I'm tall with a long torso so I like bar risers if I'm standing on the pegs a lot.
 I think I'll add some to this bike, but haven't yet.

+I tried adding a set of 2" Rox Risers, but using them would require lengthening the throttle cable.
+Also it is virtually impossible to tighten both handlebar bolts while the Rox Risers are installed.
+A ball-end hex wrench may be able to do the job, but since the throttle cable is too short anyway, I'm not going to bother.

 Shifter
 =======